Purpose: To signal the critical situation for power security and the implication of the lowest “choke point” level of input from the sun and wind.

 Purpose.
 To provide supporting information and speech dot points to explain the choke point problem.

-We have an unprecedented situation in SE Australia with virtually no spare capacity to handle peak demands when they coincide with “choke points” in the supply of wind and solar power.
+We have an unprecedented situation in SE Australia with virtually no spare capacity to handle peak demands when they coincide with “choke points” at he minimum level of supply on nights with little or no wind.

-If the grid depends on sun and wind power then parts of it will die at the choke points.
+If the grid depends on sun and wind power then parts of it will die on nights when there is little or no wind.

 We know the sun is off duty at night and we know from the records that the wind supply drops very low many times every month.